usabilla/api-js-node/README.md

 The Usabilla Client API for Node.js provides access to the Usabilla database from Node.js applications.

 The client has the following features:
-* Reading both the buttons / campaigns / widgets / forms as the feedback they contain
+* Getting the buttons / campaigns / widgets / forms as well as the feedback they contain.
 * Querying over the feedback with different parameters.

 ## Authentication